How do we recruit people who are the best fit for our organization AND job duties?

 7. Reach out to Passive Candidates and Genuinely Flatter

 Contacting someone at a direct competitor of yours and letting them know that you have followed them for awhile and noticed their work will usually get a candidate’s attention.
 Just be sure you are authentic and have done your homework.
 Solid candidates will sniff this out quickly.
 Offer to meet them for coffee to learn about their career goals, not just your goal of potentially hiring them.
 Don’t forget to make it about them.
+Reach out to them via LinkedIn or another tool like ContactOut which is a powerful way to obtain a candidate’s email address.

 8. Target Niche Job Boards, Not Just General Ones